kramble/DE0-Nano-BitCoin-Miner/README.txt

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+NEWS - BLOCKFINDER - On 31-July-2013 my EP4CE10 running at 12MHash/sec found block 249499 with
+a 1.6 billion difficulty hash 00000000000000029dfde2ddc7f233ef71671bf15d98d44690bc39ecf8818bf1
+This is just so absurdly improbable that I wanted to share that news!
+PS checkout my new Litecoin scrypt mining project at https://github.com/kramble/FPGA-Litecoin-Miner

 IMPORTANT You will need to press the KEY-0 pushbutton on the DE0-Nano board to start the miner.
 The LEDs then display a binary count (top byte of nonce) to indicate mining in-progress.